 Now that the water has a large surface area, is flowing slowly, and has access to air, evaporation can occur.
 This evaporation process is what cools the water.

 The water, which is now cooled, is then collected at the bottom of the tower, and re-used in the boiler.

 Cooling towers are generally classified into three main groups:

 - Airflow generation methods

 There are several sub-categories of cooling towers within these groups.

 Cooling towers by build

-These cooling towers are usually made from a corrosion-free, heat resistant and durable material – like Stainless steel.
+These cooling towers are usually made from a corrosion-free, heat resistant and durable material – like fibreglass-reinforced polyester.